carlosdamazio/carlosdamazio.github.io/_posts/2018-07-19-[EN]-Some thoughts of-Python in-Linux environment.md

 to post something that I find useful.

-Today is the day to talk about Linux and how you can handle it's environment into Python regarding files, directories and permissions (hence, sudo calls).
+Today is the day to talk about Linux and how you can handle it's environment into Python.
 But before jumping directly into it, let's talk about this Python module called **Subprocess**.

 ## What is it?
 How and why is it related to Linux administration anyway?